AngelOsorn/the-game/GUIDE.md

 - If you have experience with a C-family language as well as the **UnityEngine**, you can jump straight to the Assets header and read from there.

 ## Prerequisites
-To get started with this kit, you must have the following completed:
+To get started with this kit, you must have the following completed -- they should already be taken care for you by our team, but in the case you're using a personal device, do these!
-- Download [Unity Hub](https://unity.com/download), the managing platform for Unity.
+- If not done yet, download [Unity Hub](https://unity.com/download), the managing platform for Unity.
+You can also sign up for a Unity ID if it ever requires it.
-- Sign up for [a Unity Account](https://id.unity.com/en/conversations/cfede43a-4864-4242-8951-89a4a4e0d855003f?view=register) and obtain the free license, then sign in in Hub.
-- Download **Unity Version 2022.3.4f1** in Unity Hub, the editor you will be using.
-- Download [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) if you haven’t, you will write your code here.
-- Finally, you can download the ZIP file for the project, and open it in Unity.
+- If not done yet, download [Github Desktop](https://desktop.github.com/), a platform for version control for saving your work!
+If you haven't yet, sign up or sign in to your github account and fork this repository, then using Github Desktop, sign in and clone your forked respository to somewhere you'll remember.
+Next, open Unity Hub, and in Projects, click Open, and select the folder to your repository.
+It'll next ask you to select **Unity Version 2022.3.4f1**, which if not downloaded, make sure to download!
+If you haven't yet, download [Visual Studio](https://visualstudio.microsoft.com/downloads/), an IDE (Integrated Development Environment) for you to code with.
+Or you can use whichever IDE you prefer, but Visual Studio tends to work best with Unity.
+Once your project is finished with first-time setup, open it and you're ready to go.
 ## Navigation
 In the Unity Editor, there are 7 important parts of your screen:
 1. The [Toolbar](https://docs.unity3d.com/Manual/Toolbar.html) is the top bar of the editor.
 It has the play/stop button in the middle, which will compile and run your game, and then it has a pause button, which will freeze the frame of your game when running.